MicrosoftDocs/sql-docs/docs/powershell/download-sql-server-ps-module.md

 ## Using pre-release versions of the SqlServer module

-Pre-release (or "preview") versions of the SqlServer module may be available on the PowerShell Gallery.
+Pre-release (or "preview") versions of the SqlServer module may be available in the PowerShell Gallery.

 > [!IMPORTANT]
 > These versions may be discovered and installed by using the updated *Find-Module* and *Install-Module* cmdlets that are part of the [PowerShellGet](https://www.powershellgallery.com/packages/PowerShellGet) module by passing the *-AllowPrerelease* switch.
 To use these cmdlets, install the PowerShellGet module and then open a new session.